-In order to support victims of violence, a wide range of support services is needed, offering medical, legal and psychosocial advice in one place.
-Knowledge and support encourage victims to break out of violent relationships and to file charges.
-The partner organisations of terre des hommes schweiz are pioneers in this, psychological and social counselling to offer.
+In order to help victims of violence, a wide range of support services is needed that offer medical, legal and psychosocial counseling in one place.
+Knowledge and support give victims the courage to break out of violent relationships and file a complaint.
+The partner organizations of terre des hommes switzerland are pioneers in this, psychological and social counselling to offer.

 What we do

 This part of the project work relates to the fulfilment of the sustainable development goal 5.2 of Agenda 2030 (UNO).

 "Eliminate all forms of violence against all women and girls in the public and private spheres, including trafficking in human beings and sexual and other forms of exploitation".

 061 335 91 54 | hafid.derbal(at)terredeshommes.ch